breylaude/blog/_posts/2023-09-15-sensory-overload.md

 every store everywhere is basically the equivilent of the old eb games joke about needing a machete to get through the banners advertising sales.

-to be completely frank, its strikes me as incredibly excessively self-absorbed, if someone is already currently in your shop, what point is there to bombarding them with images specifically designed to prey upon their judgement
+to be completely frank, it strikes me as incredibly excessively self-absorbed, if someone is already currently in your shop, what point is there to bombarding them with images specifically designed to prey upon their judgement?

-i repeat, when they’ve already decided to support your business
+i repeat, when they’ve already decided to support your business?

-its disgusting, its the equivilent of kicking a child when they’re down, but instead of kicking them you actually just put them in a room with flashing neon lights and yell at them until they give you a dollar in return for a cocaine habit.
+its disgusting, its the equivilent of kicking a child when they’re down, but instead of kicking them you actually just put them in a room with flashing neon lights and yell at them until they give you a penny in return for a weed habit.

 and its not just stores, the average web page is more advertising than actual content, and that isnt me being overly poetic, the amount of data you need to download to view a webpage is majority focussed to ads, code that tracks you, and code that tracks the things you use to have it not track you